margyle/mugsy-decaf/README.md

 # DECAF - Does Every Coffee Action, Friend

-A modern Fastify TypeScript backend for coffee robot systems, providing robust API services with best practices for security, authentication, and database management.
+A Fastify TypeScript backend for Mugsy

 ## Features